Should I Sell My Rental Property And Cash Out?

 In late 2006, I bought a one bedroom condo in a good location outside of the city.
 I was well aware of the historic housing bubble and waited until it popped before buying.
 I thought I was so smart.
 As we all know now, the pop was followed by a slow leak that pushed prices steadily downward, falling even further when the banking and mortgage crisis hit.
 I bought too early in the cycle.

 Mrs. RBD moved into the condo and we enjoyed it there until we were ready to start a family.
 Since we knew the unit wouldn’t fetch what I paid for it after five years, we rented it out when we moved to the suburbs.
-You can read all about the details of my rental property by clicking here.

 I always wanted to become a landlord, but my inexperience led me to buy a unit that was not the best rental after moving out.
 While living in the space, I realized the many things that could go wrong with it beyond the maintenance of a normal one bedroom.